 Lifting a Chevy Truck – Popular Mods & Upgrades

 Thanks to the classic body on frame construction and the use of shocks and leaf springs there are many possibilities for suspension modification.
-The aftermarket offers various solutions starting with a simple body lift spacers up to advanced long travel suspension conversions.
+The aftermarket offers various solutions starting with simple body lift spacers up to advanced long-travel suspension conversions.
 1-3 inch body lift is usually enough to install a set of slightly bigger off-road wheels and enjoy spirited off-road driving.
-The off-road racing or rock crawling, on the other hand, require more extensive modifications of the drivetrain and suspension components.
+Off-road racing or rock crawling, on the other hand, require more extensive modifications of the drivetrain and suspension components.

 Chevy C/K Trucks

-These models that have built the reputation and made this brand famous throughout the world.
-Being extremely reliable and off-road capable these trucks became iconic for pickup truck enthusiasts, off-roaders and desert racers.
+These models have built a reputation and made this brand famous throughout the world.
+Being extremely reliable and off-road capable these trucks became iconic for pickup truck enthusiasts, off-roaders, and desert racers.
 Along with GMC brothers, C/K truck line remained in production from 1959 until 2000.

 Chevy Silverado became a successor of the famous C/K truck series and basically represented the new generation of these trucks.
 The reliable four-wheel drive system, tough chassis, and powerful motors could not leave the market indifferent and made this truck popular in America as never before.
 There were 1500 light duty, 2500 and 3500 heavy-duty models in various chassis and cab configurations.
 Despite remarkable 4×4 characteristics, these trucks were both popular on the street, custom and lowered truck scene as well as the off-road and lifted truck scene.
 View all posts about Chevy Silverado